plutto-labs/plutto-python/README.md

 Plutto Ruby SDK is maintained by [Plutto](https://getplutto.com).

+## Acknowledgments

+This SDK was strongly based on the [Fintoc python's SDK](https://github.com/fintoc-com/fintoc-python), designed by [Daniel Leal](https://github.com/daleal)
 ## License

 Plutto Ruby SDK is © 2021 plutto, spa.
 It is free software and may be redistributed under the terms specified in the LICENSE file.